mallocfree009/heimdal/README.md

 [English](README.md) | [日本語](README_ja.md)

+[Notice] I may not be able to respond to pull requests or other contributions for this project.
+Everything depends on the developer's motivation, state of mind, and free time...

 Heimdal is a tool that converts an entire directory into a single encrypted file.
 It has the following features: